Keyboard shortcuts

 Auto-splitting lot transfer fees

-If a transaction has a bare negative lotful asset posting whose absolute quantity exceeds the matching positive quantity by some amount, and a priced non-asset posting (typically an expense with @ price) in the same commodity matches that excess, the negative posting is split into two:
+If a transaction has an unpriced negative lotful asset posting (bare in a lotful commodity, or carrying a cost basis annotation) whose absolute quantity exceeds the unpriced positive quantity received by asset accounts by some amount, and a non-asset posting (typically an expense) in the same commodity matches that excess, the negative posting is split into two:

 • a transfer portion with the matching positive quantity, and